thisrod/pyfield/README.md

 So far, we have seen grids that cover a rectangle in the plane, a cube in space, or generally an n-prism in n-space.
 The library is more general than this.
 However, there are two special cases we have not considered.
 These are a grid whose dimension is greater than its rank, and a grid that has only one point along some of its axes.
 Or both: these are not mutally exclusive.

-A grid with only one point along an axis is a delta grid: a field over this grid is treated as an ordinary function over the axes with multiple points, but as a delta function at the single point on each degenerate axis.
-Such a grid can be constructed by subscripting a grid with a coordinate, instead of a range:
+A grid with only one point along an axis is treated as follows.
+A field over such a grid is sampled normally along the axes with multiple points.
+On the degenerate axis, is varies as sinc(2&pi;x/h), with the first zeros at &pm;h.
+Even with one point, the grid still has a spacing, for this purpose.
+If this field is sampled on a nondegenerate grid, the sinc function will actually be sampled.
+This means that taking slices with spacing h, on grids of width h, then adding them back together, will reconstruct the bandwidth limited

-	line = plane[0,:]

-This can then be transformed like any other grid.

 No degenerate grid can be constructed using `Grid.from_axes`.
 There is no way to infer a reasonable step from an axis with a single point, and this is required even in degenerate grids.
 However, `Grid.delta(x, h)` constructs a 1D delta grid at coordinate x with step h.